kumu/docs/guides/share-and-embed.md

 **Password**, only available when the project is private, allows you to add a password to protect the map.
 When people visit the shareable link, they won't be able to see the map until they enter the password.

 **Include map overview in sidebar** allows you to include the sidebar in your shared/embedded map.
 If you don't select this option, the map will be displayed full screen.
-When your readers start to interact with the map, the sidebar will follow the standard behavior&mdash;when an element, connection, or loop is clicked, the profile will expand.
+When your readers start to interact with the map, the sidebar will follow the standard behavior—when an element, connection, or loop is clicked, the profile will expand.

 **Include current position and scale** allows you to override the default "zoom fit" positioning of the map and instead use a custom position and zoom level.